karimmouden/CEH-in-bullet-points/chapters/02-footprinting/email-footprinting.md

 #### SPF: Sender Policy Framework

+- SPF :  - great technique to **add authentication to your emails**.
+         - SPF is one of the authentication techniques on which DMARC is based
+         - However it has some limitations which you need to be aware of :

+                 -  SPF does not validate the “From” header.
+                      This header is shown in most clients as the actual sender of the message.
+                      SPF does not validate the “header from”, but uses the “envelope from” to determine the sending domain

+                 - SPF will break when an email is forwarded.
+                      At this point the ‘forwarder’ becomes the new ‘sender’ of the message and will fail the SPF checks performed by the new destination.

+                  - SPF lacks reporting which makes it harder to maintain

+- SPF record :
+    - DNS record that has to be added to the DNS zone of your domain.

+    - In this SPF record you can specify which IP addresses and/or hostnames are authorized to send email from the specific domain.

+    - The **mail receiver** will use the **“envelope from” address** of the mail (mostly the Return-Path header) to

+              confirm that the sending IP address was allowed to do so.

+    - This will happen **before receiving the body** of the message.

+    - When the sending email server isn’t included in the SPF record from a specific domain the email from this server will be marked as suspicious and can be rejected by the email receiver

 - E.g. `'PASS' with IP 209.85.220.69` or `'NEUTRAL' ...`
 - Verifies if the domain of the e-mail owned by the sending server.
   - If not passed, many e-mail providers just block it.